Feature #36172: Forge cleanup and update umbrella issue

 This definitly needs some attention/cleanup! don't know when I'll find

 time for this as I will be on vacation next week.
 I created a ticket for

 Updated by Steffen Gebert over 9 years ago

 - Assignee set to Steffen Gebert

-Updated by Steffen Gebert over 6 years ago
+Updated by Steffen Gebert almost 7 years ago

 The same issue occurred once again, however with Issues instead of projects (issue #63692).